-Our South Florida Car Accident Lawyers are Here to Help with Your Keyless Ignition Accidents
+Our South Florida Keyless Ignition Accident Lawyers are Here to Help

 Since the Ford Model T rolled off the assembly line back in 1908, cars have become increasingly more complex and advanced.
 The self-driving car is already on the road, and vehicles with keyless ignition switches are manufactured by many different manufacturers.
 If fact, it is estimated that more than 17 million cars in the United States have keyless ignition switches.
 While some of the technology built in to modern cars make the vehicles safer in a car accident, some of the features bring with them significant dangers.
 Keyless ignition switches are one of those features than can cause serious injury and death.
 Our South Florida car accident lawyers have seen many of these cases, and can manage your claim successfully.